Dil Dhadakne Do: Filming

 Principal photography began on 17 May 2014 on the Pullmantur Cruises ship MS Sovereign throughout the Mediterranean Sea and onshore in France, Spain, Tunisia, Turkey and Italy.
 Filming on the ship was done over a non-consecutive period of five weeks; the cast and crew members would board the ship at Barcelona and would film the scenes while en route to different destinations; five different places in five weeks, where the cast and crew would shoot the onshore scenes.
 Onshore filming took two months, finishing on 18 July 2014.
 Filming took ninety days, finishing in early August 2014.
 The second and final schedule began in mid-August 2014 in Mumbai, and was completed on 23 September 2014.

 Filming also took place in several locations in Turkey, such as Antalya, Cappadocia and Istanbul.
 For one scene set in Istanbul's Sophia Museum, tourists and museum staff were used as extras for the sequence, which took six hours to film.
 For a sequence featuring Chopra and Bose's characters playing squash, Chopra, helped by Bose, had to learn the sport on set.
-The pre-production work was a challenge for the makers, who had to plan everything in detail; Akhtar and her team reconnoitered to find perfect places to shoot the film.
+The pre-production work was a challenge for the makers, who had to plan everything in detail; Akhtar and her team reconnoitred to find perfect places to shoot the film.
 Akhtar found the filming unforgettable, saying, "Can you imagine the whole crew is in a new country everyday!
 That is what it is like to be on a cruise ship in the Mediterranean.
 It was logistically insane, visually gorgeous and emotionally cathartic."

 Neil Patel handled the production design.
 Akhtar's frequent collaborator Carlos Catalan provided the cinematography, and Anand Subaya and Manan Mehta edited the film.
 Arjun Bhasin designed all of the film's costumes.
 Bosco–Caesar choreographed the songs; The entire song "Gallan Goodiyaan" was shot in a single five-minute take.
 It required detailed planning and choreography, which the cast rehearsed before filming it.